 PHACES syndrome is a rare disorder of unknown etiology and pathogenesis.
-The extracutaneous manifestations of this syndrome are well documented and include cerebrovascular anomalies, which are associated with potential comorbidities such as seizures and ischemic strokes.^{6,7} The documented arteriopathy predominantly affects the medium and large-calibre cerebral vessels, giving rise to stenosis, occlusion, agenesis, hypoplasia, or anomalous origin/course of the main cerebral arteries, saccular aneurysms, and arterial dysplasia.8-10 Furthermore, intracranial vasculopathy such as Moyamoya syndrome may cause arterial ischemic stroke.^{11,12}
+The extracutaneous manifestations of this syndrome are well-documented and include cerebrovascular anomalies, which are associated with potential comorbidities such as seizures and ischemic strokes^{4,6} The documented arteriopathy predominantly affects the medium and large-calibre cerebral vessels, giving rise to stenosis, occlusion, agenesis, hypoplasia, or anomalous origin/course of the main cerebral arteries, saccular aneurysms, and arterial dysplasia.^{7,8} Furthermore, intracranial vasculopathy such as Moyamoya syndrome may cause arterial ischemic stroke.^{5,9}

-Patients with PHACES syndrome who present with significant narrowing (> 25%) or occlusion, aplasia or hypoplasia of main cerebral vessels, tandem or multiple arterial stenoses that diminish cerebral perfusion, and/or imaging findings suggesting chronic or silent brain ischemia are considered to be at high risk for arterial ischemic stroke.^{13,14} In this context, the initiation of treatment for segmental hemangioma, which often occurs within the first few months of life, is crucial due to its aggressive proliferation, and propranolol treatment is considered the gold standard therapy for visual impairment or airway obstruction.^{13,14}
+Patients with PHACES syndrome who present with significant narrowing (> 25%) or occlusion, aplasia or hypoplasia of main cerebral vessels, tandem or multiple arterial stenoses that diminish cerebral perfusion, and/or imaging findings suggesting chronic or silent brain ischemia are considered to be at high risk for arterial ischemic stroke.^{10,11} In this context, the initiation of treatment for segmental hemangioma, which often occurs within the first few months of life, is crucial due to its aggressive proliferation, and propranolol treatment is considered the gold standard therapy for visual impairment or airway obstruction.^{10,11}

-However, the presence of vasculopathy in children affected by PHACES syndrome raises concerns about the potential increased risk of stroke associated with beta-blocker use, especially in those with major or multiple arterial anomalies.^{13,14} While arterial anomalies are commonly observed in PHACES syndrome cases, there is limited information on the clinical outcomes of these changes after propranolol use.
+However, the presence of vasculopathy in children affected by PHACES syndrome raises concerns about the potential increased risk of stroke associated with beta-blocker use, especially in those with major or multiple arterial anomalies.12 While arterial anomalies are commonly observed in PHACES syndrome cases, there is limited information on the clinical outcomes of these changes after propranolol use.
 Two patients have reported stroke while receiving propranolol.
-The hypotension-induced reduction in blood flow in the stenotic, occluded, hypoplastic or absent artery is the proposed mechanism by which propranolol may trigger ischemic stroke.15
+The hypotension-induced reduction in blood flow in the stenotic, occluded, hypoplastic, or absent artery is the proposed mechanism by which propranolol may trigger ischemic stroke.12

-There are several reported cases of PHACES syndrome associated with strokes, with the average age of stroke occurrence being 13.6 months, and the most common presenting symptoms being seizure and hemiparesis.11 Therefore, starting oral propranolol in patients with arterial anomalies is challenging and requires careful consideration of the potential risk of stroke.
+Several reported cases of PHACES syndrome associated with strokes, with the average age of stroke occurrence being 13.6 months, and the most common presenting symptoms being seizure and hemiparesis, emphasize the challenges of starting oral propranolol in patients with arterial anomalies and the need for careful consideration of the potential risk of stroke.5

 Our three cases highlight the multifaceted nature of propranolol therapy decisions in PHACES syndrome, emphasizing the importance of a meticulous evaluation of individual cases and a multidisciplinary approach to treatment decision-making.
-In Case 1, the decision not to administer propranolol and instead opt for clinical observation was based on the assessment that the patient had a notable stroke risk, while the hemangioma did not induce functional abnormalities.
-For Cases 2 and 3, the high indication for propranolol therapy was driven by the potential for functional abnormalities arising from the hemangioma's location, coupled with a lower vascular stroke risk compared to Case 1.
+In case one, the decision not to administer propranolol and instead opt for clinical observation was based on the assessment that the patient had a notable stroke risk, while the hemangioma did not induce functional abnormalities.
+For cases two and three, the high indication for propranolol therapy was driven by the potential for functional abnormalities arising from the hemangioma's location, coupled with a lower vascular stroke risk compared to case 1.